CHAPTER 5

 As Traci brings two refills of coffee, Karen has a suggestion prepared.
 “What if you were to agree to an interview and take the opportunity to present an alternative viewpoint.
 You must have seen a much nicer side of him.
 Talk to the reporter about that.”

 “That’s crossed my mind too.
 Because it does not make sense that he would want to protect Chuck.
 The two of them were not friends.
 They had a big disagreement.
 Chuck told me.
-He said that Robbins shared some information from a paper his group were about to publish.
-Information that gave Chuck an idea for a new line of research that led to a cool manuscript.
-Robbins demanded credit for the original idea.
+He said that Robbins shared some data from a paper his group were about to publish.
+This was information that led Chuck into a new line of research and an important discovery.
+Or so Robbins claimed, because he demanded credit for the original idea.
 He wanted to be co-author on that paper.
 Chuck wouldn’t agree.”

 The scientific world is more alien to Karen than she has previously realized.
 “Why would they argue over something so prosaic?”